 Why Not Use Something Like MapReduce?¶

 We can refer to systems like MapReduce as distributed computing systems in which the reduce operation is based on distributed sorting.
-The most common open source solution in this class is Apache Hadoop.
-Yandex uses their in-house solution, YT.
+The most common open-source solution in this class is Apache Hadoop.
+Yandex uses its in-house solution, YT.

 What If I Have a Problem with Encodings When Using Oracle Through ODBC?¶

 If you use Oracle through the ODBC driver as a source of external dictionaries, you need to set the correct value for the